Chip Monck: Early career

 In 1967, he lit the Monterey Pop Festival, which featured the first major American appearances by Jimi Hendrix and The Who, as well as the first major public performances of Janis Joplin.
 Monck's work can be seen in the D. A. Pennebaker film Monterey Pop.
 That year, he also lit The Byrds at the Hollywood Bowl and his first Rolling Stones concert.
-The following year, he designed the distinctive half-shell stage at the Miami Pop Festival (December 1968), called the Flying Stage, that was one of the festival's two, simultaneously operating main stages.
-In 1969 he worked with Crosby, Stills and Nash in Europe, and began working with concert impresario Bill Graham, renovating the Fillmore theaters.
+The following year, he designed the half-shell stage at the Miami Pop Festival (December 1968), called the Flying Stage, that was one of the festival's two, simultaneously operating main stages.
+In 1969, he worked with Crosby, Stills and Nash in Europe, and began working with concert impresario Bill Graham, renovating the Fillmore East and Fillmore West theaters.

 Woodstock

-In 1969 he lit the concert that would define his career and make him a public figure.
+In 1969, he lit the concert that would define his career and make him a public figure.
 Monck was hired to plan and build the staging and lighting for the Woodstock Music & Art Fair's "Aquarian Exposition" music festival.
 Paid $7,000 for ten weeks of work, much of his plan had to be scrapped when the promoters were not allowed to use the original location in Wallkill, New York.
 The stage roof that was constructed in the shorter time available was not able to support the lighting that had been rented, which wound up sitting unused underneath the stage.
 The only light on the stage was from spotlights.

-Just before the concert started, Monck was drafted as the master of ceremonies when Michael Lang noticed that they had forgotten to hire one.
+Just before the concert started, Monck was drafted as the master of ceremonies when producer Michael Lang noticed that they had forgotten to hire one.
 He can be heard (and seen) in recordings of Woodstock making the stage announcements, including the warning about the "brown acid".

-To get back to the warning that I’ve received, you might take it with however many grains of salt you wish, that the brown acid that is circulating around us is not specifically too good.
+To get back to the warning that I've received, you might take it with however many grains of salt you wish, that the brown acid that is circulating around us is not specifically too good.
 It's suggested that you do stay away from that.
-Of course it’s your own trip, so be my guest.
-But please be advised that there’s a warning on that one, okay?
+Of course it's your own trip, so be my guest.
+But please be advised that there's a warning on that one, okay?